bbatsov/projectile/doc/projects.md

 ## Ignoring files

+!!!
+Warning

+    The contents of `.projectile` are ignored when using the `turbo-alien` project indexing method.

 If you'd like to instruct Projectile to ignore certain files in a project, when indexing it you can do so in the `.projectile` file by adding each path to ignore, where the paths all are relative to the